 MetLase roots can be traced back many years within Rolls-Royce.
 It originated in Hucknall as a system that could rapidly solve engineering problems by combining laser-cutting, CNC press-brake and ingenuity, into a system that could rapidly solve a huge class of engineering problems.

 These principles of rapid-iteration, problem-solving, and automated machining (no manual cutting or welding, and virtually all components being made on the laser-cutter) were adopted by a small internal team at Rolls-Royce, known internally as "Pro-Laser", and the division was moved to the Advanced Manufacturing Park (AMP) in Sheffield in 2007 so it could have more autonomy to innovate.

 In 2014, Unipart and Rolls-Royce decided to collaborate in a joint venture, recognising the huge potential for this technology in wider manufacturing sectors, and MetLase was incorporated on the 1st September 2015.

 MetLase draws on the heritage of both its parents in the Aerospace and Automotive sectors; we moved into new premises at the AMP in May 2016, and are continuing to expand.
-The original team has now double in size and is continuing to grow.
+The original team has now doubled in size and is continuing to grow.